usnistgov/FederalProfile-8259A/_FederalBaseLine/configuration.md

 **Adaptable Configuration**

 - Ability to support different modes of IOT device operation with more restrictive access, for example:
-  - &quot;travel mode&quot; for transit
+  - "travel mode" for transit
-  - &quot;safe mode&quot; for operation when some or all network security is unavailable
+  - "safe mode" for operation when some or all network security is unavailable
   - [TBD]
-- Ability to support &quot;alternative security mechanisms&quot; within the IOT device when primary mechanisms (e.g., login protocol, encryption, etc.) are compromised.
+- Ability to support "alternative security mechanisms" within the IOT device when primary mechanisms (e.g., login protocol, encryption, etc.) are compromised.